DanielGoncalves666/Varas-Model/readme.md

 Simulation Variables (optional):

+      --diagonal=DIAGONAL    The diagonal value for calculation of the static floor field (default is 1.5).
   -p, --ped=PEDESTRIANS      Number of pedestrians to be randomly placed in the
                              environment (default is 1).
       --seed=SEED            Initial seed for the srand function (default is